 But the substantial fat content changes this fact.

 This ratio isn’t good.

-If a bearded dragon eats a lot of these insects, it will eventually become overweight and malnourished because its system won’t be in balance.
+If a bearded dragon eats many of these insects, it will eventually become overweight and malnourished because its system won’t be balanced.

 Superworms are aggressive insects.